 Are Jammie Dodgers Jam & Yoghurt Snacks vegan?

-No, these special rectangular Jammie Dodgers snacks contain real yoghurt, which is make from milk, so they are not suitable for vegans.
+Jammie Dodgers Jam & Yoghurt snacks contain real yoghurt, which is made from milk, so they are not suitable for vegans.
 They also contain egg powder and the palm oil isn’t marked as being from a sustainable source.

 Are other brands of ‘Jammy Dodgers’ vegan?